 Day 12-13: Hanoi, Vietnam

 We'll catch a flight to Vietnam on day 12 and head out for a night of fun on a bar crawl through the city's old quarter.
 The next day, take an optional visit to the infamous Hoa Lo Prison (formally known as the infamous Hanoi Hilton) where you will learn about Vietnam’s harrowing past along with the history of communism in the country.
-Afterwards head over to the Hanoi Citadel and learn about Vietnam’s imperial emperors and the fascinating history surrounding them.
-If time allows you may also like to check out the Temple of Literature which is the main temple in Hanoi.
+Afterwards, choose to visit the serene Hoan Kiem Lake before finding some lunch and trying some delicious local food.
 Later we'll go and grab some dinner before hopping on a sleeper bus to Sa Pa.

 Day 14-15: Sa Pa, Vietnam

-After arriving in beautiful Sa Pa, trek through the outstanding scenery of the Muong Hoa Valley and Hoang Lien mountains, then cross the suspension bridge into the Zay tribe's village, where you'll be staying with one of the families in a traditional Ta Van homestay and enjoying some delicious home cooked food.
+After arriving in beautiful Sa Pa, trek through the outstanding scenery of the Muong Hoa Valley and Hoang Lien mountains before spending the night in a traditional Ta Van homestay and enjoying some delicious home cooked food.
 The next day we'll continue our unique trekking experience through bamboo forests and visit local tribes along the way.
 Later we'll make our way back to Hanoi via sleeper bus.

 Day 16-17: Ha Long Bay, Vietnam

 Back on the road, we'll make our way to Halong Bay to enjoy an afternoon boat cruise with the opportunity to go kayaking or cliff jumping, too.
 We'll spend the night at the beach with a bit of a party around the campfire, next morning we’ll watch the sunrise with the resident monkeys on the beach, head out on kayaks this morning if you like, before catching the night bus to Phong Nha.

 Day 18: Phong Nha, Vietnam